 Despite these issues, our survey participants overwhelmingly felt that digital media provide tremendous opportunities for teachers and students – so long as students are taught how to engage critically with the media they consume and to consider the ethical ramifications of what they do online: as an elementary teacher from the Northern region put it, “the biggest skill they need is a moral compass.”
 Today’s students are not just users of digital media, they are citizens of the online world.
 This survey makes it clear that young Canadians need to learn digital literacy and digital citizenship in their schools, and that teachers need to be provided with the tools, support and learning opportunities to be ready to teach them those skills.

-To view the full report, Young Canadians in a Wired World, Phase III: Teachers' Perspectives, visit the MNet website.
+View the full report, Young Canadians in a Wired World, Phase III: Teachers’ Perspectives.